cedx/ngx-webstorage/doc/usage/api.md

 !!! info
     The value is deserialized using the [`JSON.parse`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) method.

-Returns `null` or the given default value if the key is not found.
+Returns `undefined` or the given default value if the key is not found.

 ## **#has**(key: string): boolean
 Returns a boolean value indicating whether the associated storage contains the specified key: